LucaReggiani/VLSI-Design/README.md

 Additionally, you'll need a local installation of Minizinc.

-For IMP solutions, ensure you have both the ``guroby`` and ``CPLEX`` solvers integrated into your Minizinc setup.
+### MIP
+To compute MIP, you'll additionally need gurobi and gurobipy, which require a license.

 ## Getting Results

-### SAT and SMT
+### CP, SAT and SMT
-To compute SAT and SMT solutions, open your terminal and run ``main.py``, optionally providing input parameters such as:
+To compute CP, SAT and SMT solutions, open your terminal and run ``main.py``, optionally providing input parameters such as:

 - rotation;
 - simmetry_breaking;